Siedahh/CompMethods_SiedahHall/README.md

 HW2 - integration, from 0 to x

-HW3 - electric potential and electric field of a positive and negative charge
+HW3 - differentiation | electric potential and electric field of a positive and negative charge

+HW4 - solutions to nonlinear equations | Lagrange point, L1, between Earth and moon